This page may contain affiliate links. Please see Affiliate Disclaimer

-Going to the supermarket for food to help us eat healthily is part of most of our routines now, but how much attention do you pay to where the food you are buying has come from?
+Going to the supermarket for food to help us eat healthily is part of most of our routines now.
+In fact, how much attention do you pay to where the food you are buying has come from?

 Eating local produce can have a big impact on your shopping experience, food bill, education about the food in question and impact on your community.
-You need to educate yourself about your food so that you know it will help you to eat healthily.
+Therefore, to eat healthily, you need to educate yourself about your food.

 Buy Directly from Local Producers

-Buying directly from a local farm or farmers’ market helps the farmer to get a good price for their product.
-If you build a good relationship with the local farmer you may even be able to negotiate deals with them, something you can’t do in a supermarket.
+Buying directly from a local farm or farmers’ market helps the farmer to get a good price for their product, so build a good relationship with the local farmer and you may even be able to negotiate deals with them, something you can’t do in a supermarket.

 Improves Local Economy

-Money spent on local produce stays within the community, which allows the producer’s business to grow and potentially provide jobs.
+Money spent on local produce stays within the community.
+As a result, this allows the producer’s business to grow and potentially provide jobs.

 If you want to ensure you eat healthily, the quality of your food is an important factor.

 Eating seasonal food is usually cheaper and the produce is at its best.
-Supermarkets also sell seasonal produce but buying seasonally and locally gets it from farm to fork quicker.
+As a result, buying seasonally and locally gets it from farm to fork quicker.

-You can reduce packaging when buying directly from the producer.
-Just take a good strong (preferably non-plastic) bag and pile everything in.
+Buying directly from the producer can reduce packaging, so take a good strong (preferably non-plastic) bag and pile everything in.

 Farmers who follow organic and sustainable energy and practices, help farmland remain in the local community.
-There is less chance of contamination if there are less steps that the food goes through to get to your plate.
+In other words, there is less chance of contamination if there are less steps that the food goes through to get to your plate.

 Better Health Benefits

-Local producers can build more of a relationship with regular customers and offer advice on how to prepare or cook the food.
-This may be a service provided by meat and fish counters in supermarkets, but it doesn’t tend to be available when buying fruit and vegetables.
+Local producers can build more of a relationship with regular customers and can subsequently offer advice on how to prepare or cook the food.

 Where Are Local Food Producers in Your Area?